A 3D model-based approach for fitting masks to faces in the wild: Proposed mask augmentation method

-$\v c_{i,j}\in\real^3$ is the $(i,j)$-th control point, $K$ and $L$ are the number of control points for the horizontal and vertical NURBS curves respectively, $B:\real\rightarrow\real$ represents the B-spline basis function, $n$ and $m$ are the polynomial degrees of the NURBS curves, and $w_{i,j}$ is the weight of the control point $(i,j)$.

 In our implementation based on NURBS-Python~\cite{bingol2019geomdl}, we assign 15 control points ($K$=3 and $L$=5) for the NURBS surface, second order polynomials for both curves ($m$=2, $n$=2) and equal unit weights across all control points.
 The location of each control point is automatically calculated based on the positions of several 3D facial landmarks such as tip of the nose, cheeks, bottom of the lips in the 3DMM.
-Nevertheless, we did go through some initial trial-and-errors to find the optimal position of each control point for realistic mask-fitting.
+Nevertheless, we did go through some trial-and-errors to find the optimal position of each control point for realistic mask-fitting.
+The control points are set differently for different types of masks.